A prostate biopsy is the removal of tiny samples of prostate tissue to examine it for signs of prostate cancer.

 A prostate biopsy is generally safe.
 Risks include:

-Trabulsi EJ, Halpern EJ, Gomella LG.
-Ultrasonography and biopsy of the prostate.
-In: Wein AJ, Kavoussi LR, Novick AC, Partin AW, Peters CA. Campbell-Walsh Urology.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 97.
+Gomella LG, Halpern EJ, Trabulsi EJ.
+Prostate biopsy: techniques and imaging.
+In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
+Campbell-Walsh Urology.
+11th ed.
+Philadelphia, PA: Elsevier; 2016:chap 109.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.